-By delivering with its own 100% electric vehicles from its existing stores and warehouses, ŞOK Marketler both optimizes operational costs and effectively manages personnel expenses.
-With the new electric vehicles ordered in the last guarter of 2021 and to be delivered in the first guarter of 2022, the aim is to increase delivery capacity and improve customer experience.
+By delivering from its existing stores and warehouses, ŞOK Marketler both optimizes operational costs and effectively manages personnel expenses.
 The aim is to offer a convenient and easy customer experience through different channels.
-The loyalty program, "Şok Yıldız" which is included in the "Cepte SOK" app and is exclusive to online channel, customer numbers increased; and through operational perfection the customer experience also increased.

-All products available in \$OK Marketler stores are also available via the "Cepte SOK" app - from dairy products, deli, breakfast, and cooking ingredients to personal care, home, and life categories.
-Consumers using "Cepte ŞOK" can easily and quickly access the broad and affordable product range, as well as SOK Marketler's own brands Mis, Piyale, Evin, and Mintax, at the same prices offered in ŞOK Stores.
+With the loyalty program ŞOK Cüzdan and Yıldız, which is included in the "Cepte ŞOK" app, customer numbers increased, and through operational perfection the customer experience also increased.
+All products available in SOK Marketler stores are also available on the Cepte ŞOK app - from dairy products, deli, breakfast, and cooking ingredients to personal care, home, and life categories.
+Consumers using Cepte ŞOK can easily and quickly access the broad and affordable product range, as well as ŞOK Marketler's private label products like Mis, Piyale, Evin, and Mintax, at the same prices offered in ŞOK Stores.
 All products are offered at the same prices as ŞOK Stores.
 Also, customers can see the most recent campaigns of stores under the "Advantages of the Week" and "Campaigns" sections.

-Number of customers, orders, and total number of users of the "Cepte Şok" app, which increased the brand awareness, increased to satisfying levels, in 2021.
-In 2021, the turnover of "Cepte SOK," which can be used through the app, website and phone channels in 81 provinces, increased rapidly.
-Considered the locomotive of growth in the future, "Cepte ŞOK" will grow in 2022 as well, within the aims determined.
+Number of customers, orders, and total number of users of the Cepte ŞOK app, which increased the brand awareness, increased to satisfying levels, in 2022.
+In 2022, the revenue of Cepte ŞOK, which can be used through the app, website, and phone channels in 81 provinces, increased rapidly.
+Considered the locomotive of growth in the future, Cepte ŞOK will grow in 2023 as well, within the aims determined.